yanthems/vue-tags-ball/README.md

-# TagsBall
+# VueTagsBall

 ## Description
-create a 3d tags ball for vue
+create a 3d tags ball for vue2

 ## Demo